Ashok Kumar Mahapatra: Career

 Mahapatra headed the Department of Neurosurgery at AIIMS, New Delhi, where he led several complex surgeries.
 He was the founding Director of AIIMS Bhubaneswar and served as Director at the Sanjay Gandhi Postgraduate Institute of Medical Sciences, Lucknow.
 He also served as Vice-Chancellor of Siksha ‘O’ Anusandhan University.

 He led the 16-hour surgery to successfully separate conjoined craniopagus twins, Jaga and Kalia, at AIIMS Delhi, considered the first of its kind in India.

 Research and publications

 Mahapatra has contributed to over 100 scientific articles.
 His academic profiles are listed in national and international databases.

-Recognition

-Following the announcement of the Padma Shri,Mahapatra was felicitated by SOA Founder President Manojranjan Nayak for his contribution to healthcare and academic leadership.
+Awards and accolades

 In 2022, he was also conferred the C.V.
 Raman Award for Scientific Excellence by the Odisha Bigyan Academy.

-Legacy
+He was the Padma Shri in 2024.

 A moot court competition at the Kalinga Institute of Industrial Technology is named in his memory and honour: the Dr. Ashok Kumar Mohapatra Memorial Moot Court Competition.